Private Sessions (film): Plot

-Dr. Braden's main focus is patient Jennifer Coles (McGillis), the daughter of a wealthy businessman Oliver (Vaughn) and his loyal but distant wife (Lange).
-Jennifer is a nymphomaniac who is sleeping with random strangers from the street, despite a serious relationship with struggling actor Rick (Evigan).
-Oliver disapproves of Rick, feeling as if he is only going after her wealth, and wishes for her to be with someone such as an old friend from Harvard, Paul Rogers (Cunningham).
-Jennifer is introduced to the married man, and sleeps with him in a hotel room the next day.
-Paul offers to meet up again, but Jennifer is not interested.
-Feeling as if she is not worthy of most men she meets, including Rick, and aware that she is destroying her health and personal life by sleeping with a lot of men, she agrees to see Dr. Braden.
+Joe's main focus is patient Jennifer Coles, the daughter of a wealthy businessman Oliver and his loyal but distant wife.
+Jennifer is a nymphomaniac who is sleeping with random strangers from the street, despite a serious relationship with struggling actor Rick.
+Oliver disapproves of Rick, feeling as if he is only going after her wealth and wishes for her to be with someone such as an old friend from Harvard, Paul Rogers.
+Jennifer is introduced to the married Paul and sleeps with him in a hotel room the next day.
+Paul offers to meet up again but Jennifer is not interested.
+Feeling as if she is not worthy of most men she meets, including Rick, and aware that she is destroying her health and personal life by sleeping with a lot of men, she agrees to see Joe.

-Initially, Jennifer uses her sexuality to test Dr. Braden, but he is unaffected by her seductive behavior.
-One day, she becomes emotional when Rick reveals that he has been offered a steady acting job in San Diego, and wants her to move with him to California; something she is not willing to do.
-Minutes later, she invites the delivery boy (Land) into her bed, though changes her mind as he kisses her.
-The delivery boy does not listen to her struggling, and rapes her.
-Rick finds Jennifer physically assaulted in their home, and she reveals that she has been unfaithful to him.
+Initially, Jennifer uses her sexuality to test Dr. Braden but he is unaffected by her seductive behavior.
+One day, she becomes emotional when Rick reveals that he has been offered a steady acting job in San Diego and wants her to move with him to California; something she is not willing to do.
+Minutes later, she invites a delivery boy into her bed, though changes her mind as he kisses her.
+The delivery boy does not listen to her struggling and rapes her.
+Rick finds Jennifer physically assaulted in their home and she reveals that she has been unfaithful to him.

-Simultaneously, Dr. Braden finds out that Jennifer is acting out because she has been molested by someone as a child.
-He invites her parents to a session, but they are reluctant to work with Dr. Braden.
-Jennifer reveals that she was molested as a 9-year-old and confided in her parents, but they feared that the scandal might hurt their career and told Jennifer that she was lying.
+Simultaneously, Joe finds out that Jennifer is acting out because she has been molested by someone as a child.
+He invites her parents to a session but they are reluctant to work with Joe.
+Jennifer reveals that she was molested as a 9-year-old and confided in her parents but they feared that the scandal might hurt their career and told Jennifer that she was lying.
 During the session, Oliver is unamused with Jennifer digging up the past and speaks of his intentions of putting her in a mental hospital.
-He eventually leaves the session prematurely, thereby abandoning his daughter.
-Mrs. Coles apologizes for everything that has happened in the past, and leaves as well.
-Jennifer bursts out in tears, but thanks Dr. Braden for having helped her with coming to terms with her past.
-Following a conversation with Dr. Braden, Rick agrees to give his relationship with Jennifer another try.
+He eventually leaves the session prematurely, thereby abandoning Jennifer.
+Mrs. Coles apologizes for everything that has happened in the past and leaves as well.
+Jennifer bursts out in tears but thanks Joe for having helped her with coming to terms with her past.
+Following a conversation with Joe, Rick agrees to give his relationship with Jennifer another try.